Wales and Southampton star opens up on frustrations

 It’s the dream for young girls and boys across Wales, and Griffiths is one of the lucky few able to don the famous red jersey.

-But that dream was in danger of unravelling under Grainger, and no matter how hard she worked, Griffiths knew it would never be enough.
+But that dream was in danger of unravelling under Grainger, and no matter how hard she worked, Griffiths knew that, sometimes, it wouldn’t be enough.

 “She just wasn’t picking me.
 When you’re a training player that then gets promoted to a squad player, it’s unlikely that you’re going to step foot on the pitch, because she never picked me in the first place.